Red Bull Junior Team: Graduates to Red Bull Racing in Formula 1

-Graduates to Toro Rosso/AlphaTauri/RB
+Graduates to Toro Rosso/AlphaTauri/Racing Bulls

 This list includes drivers who have graduated from the Junior Team to Toro Rosso, AlphaTauri and Racing Bulls but have not raced for Red Bull Racing.
 Former Red Bull Junior Team drivers who have driven for both Toro Rosso/AlphaTauri/RB and Red Bull Racing appear on the Graduates to Red Bull Racing table.